By David Tomas, on 30 September 2021

-Another very important thing to remember of course is that people use a large variety of mobile devices to get online and do their shopping.
+Another very important thing to remember is that people use a large variety of mobile devices to shop online.
 Make sure your mobile marketing is compatible with different devices and operating systems.

-Although you must consider all possible distribution channels, the evolution of technology positions the Social Media as a key channel.
+Although you must consider all possible distribution channels, social media is a key channel.
 In fact, 39% of Facebook users come only through mobile, and in the case of Twitter, this percentage rises to over 60%.
-So this employs creativity and leads consumers to download your application or enter your site through social networks, since it is here where they will find the majority of mobile users.

-Networks such as Instagram, Snapchat and Periscope use mobile to its full potential and create unique opportunities.
-After their incredible success over the last years, they are not only a side note of marketing strategies, but rather a vital piece to the puzzle.
+Networks such as Instagram, Snapchat, and Periscope use mobile to their full potential and create unique opportunities, as it is a vital piece of the marketing puzzle.

-But, as all marketers know, social networks come and social networks go, and although one in particular may seem to be taking over the world today, there is no guarantee that anyone will even remember its name not long after.
-The trick is not to stick only to the more conservative options, but rather to diversify in order to minimize the risk.
+But, as all marketers know, social networks come and go.
+Although one may seem to be taking over the world today, there is no guarantee that it will be around forever.

-If you think SMS are a thing of the past, you couldn’t be more wrong!
-Using SMS to contact your customers is a good idea and also it's a least-used system than email that allows us to send a short and precise message.
+If you think SMS is a thing of the past, you couldn’t be more wrong!
+Using SMS to contact your customers is a good idea and it's also less frequently used than email.

-Avenue, a clothing company, has realized two important factors among its female clientele: they love and adore their mobile offerings.
-For this reason, they have based part of its marketing campaign in sending SMS messages with offers, coupons or to present new trends of the season.
+Avenue, a clothing company, has realized that its female clientele loves mobile offerings.
+For this reason, it has based part of its marketing campaign on sending SMS messages with offers and coupons to present new seasonal trends.

-No one goes anywhere without their smartphone nowadays, meaning the risk of forgetting our coupons at home is all but nonexistent.
-Being a simpler process, the conversion rates are higher.
-As if that weren’t convincing enough, mobile coupons take advantage of opportunities to attract your clients’ attention, by, for example, combining them with geolocation technology and sending them push notifications to tempt them with offers close to their location at that moment.
+No one goes anywhere without their smartphone, meaning we don't have to worry about forgetting our coupons at home.
+Mobile coupons make it easy to attract our clients’ attention.
+By combining them with geolocation technology and push notifications, we can tempt them with offers tailored to their location at any moment.

-To make the most of your discount strategy, you will need to come up with ways to create irresistible offers and adapt them to each situation.
+To make the most of your discount strategy, create irresistible offers adapted for any situation.
 Marketing automation can help you manage different profiles to make sure you make the perfect offer at the perfect time.
-And if you want to create a certain sense of urgency and time pressure to encourage conversion, try combining these coupons with temporary content on social media, such as Snapchat.
+And if you want to create a certain sense of urgency to encourage conversion, try combining these coupons with temporary content on social media, such as Snapchat.

 8. Mobile App or Mobile Website